-Indicator ID PGS 24 Dependent on: Gateway to: OO 8, OO 9 Sub-section Stewardship: Overall stewardship strategy PRI Principle Type of indicator Which of the following best describes your organisation's default position, or the position of the external service providers or external managers acting on your behalf, concerning collaborative stewardship efforts?
-O (B) We collabor O (C) Other Specify: ate on a case-by- [Mandatory free -case basis we prioritise collaborative stewardship efforts whereve r possible
+Indicator ID PGS 24 Dependent on: 00 8, 00 9 Sub-section Stewardship: Overall stewardship PRI Principle Type of indicator

+Gateway to: N/A strategy 2

+on your behalf, co ncerning collab orative stewardship efforts fault position, or the position of the external service?
+It, we prioritise collaborative stewardship efforts wherever managers acting

+' ' rate on a case-by r-case basis

+O (C) Other

+[Mandatory free -

+O (D) We do not j oin collaborative stewardship efforts

 Explanatory notes Purpose of indicator The aim of this indicator is to understand signatories' default position regarding collaborative stewardship.
 Principle 5 of the PRI, together with several voluntary codes and guidelines (including existing national stewardship codes, the ICGN stewardship principles and the OECD's Responsible Business Conduct for Institutional Investors), encourages investors to collaborate with peers to engage with investees and other stakeholders in order to address matters of collective interest.
 Collaboration allows PRI signatories to pool knowledge, time and resources and influence investees and other stakeholders on areas of common concern.
-Additional reporting guidance Although for some signatories a combination of answer options may be applicable, for this indicator, signatories should select the answer option that best reflects their default position.
-Participation in collaborative stewardship efforts can include the use of paid external service providers that pool investor resources to conduct stewardship and are often utilised by smaller investors to facilitate collaboration.
+Additional reporting guidance Additional reporting guidance Although for some signatories a combination of answer options may be applicable, for this indicator, signatories should select the answer option that best reposition.
+Participation in collaborative stewardship efforts can include the use of paid external service providers that pool investor resources to conduct stewardship smaller investors to facilitate collaboration.
 Other resources See A Legal Framework for Impact for a detailed analysis of the link between investors' fiduciary duties or equivalent obligations and collective action.
 For further analysis of the legality of collaborations, see the PRI's guidance on the dedicated webpage Addressing system barriers.
 See Active Ownership 2.0: the evolution stewardship urgently needs for further insights into PRI's framework for more effective stewardship.
 Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

-Logic
+Logic Logic

-Dependent on (00 8], [00 9]
+Dependent on [OO 8], [OO 9]

 Gateway to N/A

 Assessment

 Assessment criteria 100 points for this indicator.
 100 points for A. 50 points for B. 0 points for C, D. Further details: Selecting 'D' will result in 0/100 points for this indicator.

-'Other' scored as Selecting Other (C) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
+'Other' scored as Selecting Other (C) will not be counted as an answer selection by the scoring criteria, prov ided answer options have been identified as capturing good practice.

 Multiplier High

-Indicator ID Dependent on: OO 8, OO 9 Sub-section PRI Principle Type of indicator PGS 24.1 Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE
+Indicator ID Dependent on: 00 8, 00 9 Sub-section PRI Principle Type of indicator PGS 24.1 Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE